 In accordance with Downer EMS, all project documents are generated, numbered, approved, revised, transmitted, and stored in accordance with the project's Document Control Plan.

-The CEMP review ensures the suitability, effectiveness, and adequacy of the plan.
-This CEMP is formally reviewed every 6 months (as a minimum) and whenever the plan, risk, and/ or activities change from the scope/ content.
+The review of this document ensures the suitability, effectiveness, and adequacy of this document.
+This document is formally reviewed every 6 months (as a minimum) and whenever the plan, risk, and/ or activities change from the scope/ content.